hackingteam55/testitfactory/README.md

  - the project must be completed in 12 months

 **Entry Criteria**
+1.Complete or partially testable code is available.
+2.Requirements are defined and approved.
+3.Availability of sufficient and desired test data.
+4.Test cases are developed and ready
+5.Test environment has been set-up and all other necessary resources such as tools and devices are available.

 **Exit Criteria**
+1.Deadlines meet or budget depleted
+2.Execution of all test cases.
+3.Desired and sufficient coverage of the requirements and functionalities under the test.
+4.All the identified defects are corrected and closed.
+5.No high priority or severity or critical bug has been left out.

 **Risks**
  - the amount of man power might not be enough